alexa/alexa-auto-sdk/samples/cpp/README.md

 ### Configuration File<a id="configuration-file"></a>

-The C++ Sample App requires a configuration file for device information and Alexa settings.
+The C++ Sample App requires one or more configuration files for device information, module configuration, and Alexa settings.
 See details in [Setup](#setup).

 ## Setup<a id="setup"></a>